scoofy/golf_shot_dispersion/README.md

-# golf_shot_dispersion
+# Golf Shot Dispersion Program

-A dispersion pattern simulator for golf
+A simulator to generate golf shots dispersion patterns using data available on the web.